 Every year we also take part in World Book Day, in which we raise money for Book Aid International, as well as our local Rotary Shoe Box Appeal whereby shoe-boxes are filled with goodies for disadvantaged children in Albania, Montenegro, Moldova and Romania.

-Classes also raise money for charities as part of their topics; for example, Year 2 have raised money for Freshwater Independent Lifeboat, and Year 1 and 2 raised money for The National Trust.
+Classes also raise money for charities as part of their topics; for example, this year, each class has raised money for animal charities linked to their class names.

 We often take part in the MacMillan Coffee Morning in September, raising funds for a charity that supports those in need of specialist nursing care.
 And each year, we regularly have many children taking part in Walk The Wight to raise money for the island’s Earl Mountbatten Hospice.